rackerlabs/design-system/_docs/principles/accessibility.md

 ## Color guidelines

-Intro text...like...Consider the following color guidelines when designing and developing an accessible application.
+Consider the following color guidelines when you construct an accessible UI.

 {% endcolumn %}